VETURISRIRAM/TEST/README.md

+# IR HW4

+## Description

-# Goal: PageRank to derive a ranking of words in a document based on their PageRank scores.
+PageRank to derive a ranking of words in a document based on their PageRank scores.

 ## How to run?